prillcode/apdevflow/docs/GITHUB_OAUTH_SETUP.md

 The GitHub OAuth integration allows users to:
 - Connect their GitHub account to APDevFlow
 - Access private repositories
-- Validate repository access when planning bodies of work
+- Validate repository access when planning items of work

 ## Architecture